ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/5-the-optimizations.md

 1. Neon intrinsics let you use a high level language while still accessing the low level native instructions you need

-1. The compiler won’t always recognise code that is vectorizable so it’s worth checking what is and isn’t getting vectorized.
+1. The compiler won’t always recognize code that is vectorizable so it’s worth checking what is and isn’t getting vectorized.
 The [Unity Burst Inspector](https://docs.unity3d.com/Packages/com.unity.burst@1.8/manual/editor-burst-inspector.html) can help you identify which areas of your code are using Burst.

 1. Writing Neon code can be complex